versioninfo()Biostat/Biomath M257 Homework 6

 37.811051468724486 -82.56838431216435 -56.45992542754974]) < 1e-4

-@assert abs(lmm.∇σ²[1] - (-489.5361730382465)) < 1e-4
+@assert abs(lmm.∇σ²[1] - (-489.5361730382465)) < 1e-44.2 Efficiency

 Test efficiency.

-My median run time is 1.4ms.
+bm_model = @benchmark logl!($lmm, true)My median run time is 1.4ms.
 You will get full credit if your median run time is within 10ms.
 The points you will get are

-clamp(10 / (median(bm_model).time / 1e6) * 10, 0, 10)
+clamp(10 / (median(bm_model).time / 1e6) * 10, 0, 10)4.3 Memory

 You will lose 1 point for each 100 bytes memory allocation.
 So the points you will get is

-clamp(10 - median(bm_model).memory / 100, 0, 10)
+clamp(10 - median(bm_model).memory / 100, 0, 10)5 Q5.
+(30 pts) Starting point

 For numerical optimization, a good starting point is critical.
 Let’s start \(\boldsymbol{\beta}\) and \(\sigma^2\) from the least sqaures solutions (ignoring intra-individual correlations) \[\begin{eqnarray*} \boldsymbol{\beta}^{(0)} &=& \left(\sum_i \mathbf{X}_i^T \mathbf{X}_i\right)^{-1} \left(\sum_i \mathbf{X}_i^T \mathbf{y}_i\right) \\ \sigma^{2(0)} &=& \frac{\sum_i \|\mathbf{r}_i^{(0)}\|_2^2}{\sum_i n_i} = \frac{\sum_i \|\mathbf{y}_i - \mathbf{X}_i \boldsymbol{\beta}^{(0)}\|_2^2}{\sum_i n_i}. \end{eqnarray*}\] To get a reasonable starting point for \(\boldsymbol{\Sigma} = \mathbf{L} \mathbf{L}^T\), we can minimize the least squares criterion (ignoring the noise variance component) \[ \text{minimize} \sum_i \| \mathbf{r}_i^{(0)} \mathbf{r}_i^{(0)T} - \mathbf{Z}_i \boldsymbol{\Sigma} \mathbf{Z}_i^T \|_{\text{F}}^2. \] Derive the minimizer \(\boldsymbol{\Sigma}^{(0)}\) (10 pts).

-We implement this start point strategy in the function init_ls()
+We implement this start point strategy in the function init_ls().

 """